 If you are experiencing any of the symptoms above, schedule an appointment with one of our highly skilled glaucoma specialists today.
 Promptly seek emergency care if you ever experience severe eye pain, nausea and vomiting (accompanying the severe eye pain) or sudden onset of visual changes.
 Our highly skilled glaucoma specialists are here to support your vision needs.

 Treatment may include medication, laser surgery, or other forms of eye surgery designed to alleviate pressure on the eye.
-Oakland Ophthalmic Surgery is the choice for patients who want the most advanced techniques for glaucoma treatment and surgery.
+Oakland Ophthalmic Surgery in Birmingham & Troy, MI is the choice for patients who want the most advanced techniques for glaucoma treatment and surgery.

 Glaucoma is diagnosed during a dilated eye exam.
 Your eye doctor will perform a series of non-invasive tests, including checking your eye pressure, optic nerve health, and your peripheral (side) vision.
 Depending on your level of glaucoma or risk for glaucoma, appropriate treatment and follow-up care will be recommended.